liquidvapour/MarsRoverRedBadger/README.md

 ./test.sh
 ```

-You can pass in your own file with something like
+You can pass in your own files by running the following from the repository root:

 ```
 dotnet run --project src/MarsRover/MarsRover.csproj < test.txt